groupdocs-viewer/GroupDocs.Viewer-for-Java-Spring/README.md

 # How to run

 For all methods below you can adjust settings in `configuration.yml`.
-By default sample will lookup for license file in `./Licenses` folder, so you can simply put your license file in this folder or specify relative/absolute path by setting `licensePath` in `configuration.yml`.
+By default in this sample will lookup for license file in `./Licenses` folder, so you can simply put your license file in that folder or specify relative/absolute path by setting `licensePath` value in `configuration.yml`.

 ## Build from source